aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 The Scripting Langs
 (Ba)sh, awk, Perl, Javascript, PHP, Python, Ruby, Lua

+originally interpreted

-many of these langs were born with dynamic typing, but later evolved (one or multiple) static typing subset(s)
+many of these langs were born with dynamic typing, but later evolved (one or multiple) static typing subset(s),

 Markup Languages

 The "ideal" language?????